Six mysteries to keep You Turning Pages This Winter

 So just as summer is for beach reads, I’m declaring winter for mysteries, and here are a few of my favorites.

-Note: This post contains affiliate links, which means if you click through and make a purchase I earn a small commission at no additional cost to you.
+Note: Creating This Life posts sometimes contain affiliate links, which means if you click through and make a purchase I earn a small commission at no additional cost to you.

 One by One by Ruth Ware.
 A group of coworkers from a hip social media startup head to a remote ski chalet in the Alps for a corporate retreat.
 Once there, tensions around a proposed buyout quickly surface, a co-founder goes missing, and an avalanche cuts off electricity and all forms of communication for the remaining employees and two chalet hosts, one of whom has secrets.